 Featured image by rawpixel.com on Unsplash.

-In my business writing class this semester, one of my professors was teaching a lecture on building a personal brand.
+In a business writing class I took during college, one of my professors was teaching a lecture on building a personal brand.
 He asked me to give a presentation to my peers and through some research and personal experience, I developed a few key points that are applicable to various audiences.

 Now think about your own brand.
 What do you bring to the table?
 How do you want people to think of you?
 What makes you unique?
 When you understand the answers to these questions, you can start building your own brand.
 As you interview for jobs or network at events, it’s important to know your own brand and be able to share it with others.
 If you haven’t thought about it much, here’s a few ideas to start crafting your own brand.

 1. Take an Inventory of Strengths and Weaknesses